 Which type of testing is right for your organization?
 What level of language skill do your employees need?
 ALTA can help you answer these important questions through its Language Job Analysis Services.
-ALTA’s Language Job Analysis Services are designed to help organizations accomplish the first three steps of the Language Needs Analysis:

 By defining the language requirements for a job in quantifiable terms, an organization can then use language testing results as part of the selection process.
 It also provides a defensible basis for where the pass-fail line is placed when testing is done, and ensures that the results you receive are meaningful to you.
 This allows your organization to meet the EEOC requirement for testing in employee job selection (U.S. Government’s Equal Employment Opportunity Commission [EEOC] Uniform Guidelines on Employee Selection [Section 1607.15, B., 4]).

 ALTA will meet with you to identify where non-primary languages are used in your organization.
-This analysis includes a review of the communications with your customers, employees, suppliers and other organizations that impact your business (e.g. government).
+This language needs assessment includes a review of the communications with your customers, employees, suppliers and other organizations that impact your business (e.g. government).
 The analysis focuses on all of the types of communication that takes place.
 The output is an identification of the specific jobs that require language skills and which languages are required.
 For example, a telephone sales clerk in the domestic sales department may require both Spanish and English language skills.

 Each job requiring non-primary language skills will be analyzed to determine the type of language skills required (speaking, listening, writing and reading).
 The analysis is based on the types of communication that the job requires.
 The output is a language skill requirement for each job.
 For example, a telephone sales clerk in the domestic sales department may require both Spanish and English language skills, but only for listening and speaking.
 No reading or writing in Spanish is required.